 With the Armistice in place, the 1st Commonwealth Division was deactivated in 1954 and reduced to a Commonwealth Brigade Group until 1956, when then, in turn, was replaced with a Commonwealth Contingent of battalion strength until its final withdrawal in 1957.

 The New Zealand Ordnance Contribution was small.
-Atkinson, who started as a Captain commanding 6 men in 1950, had by 1954 become a Lieutenant Colonel in charge of the entire Ordnance Services of the Commonwealth Division provides an excellent example of New Zealander’s punching above their weight on the international stage.
+Atkinson, who started as a Captain commanding five men in 1950, had by 1953 become the Second in Command of the Division CRAOC HQ, including a spell as Division CRAOC, providing an excellent example of New Zealander’s punching above their weight on the international stage.

 Members of the Ordnance Section wore the standard new Zealand khaki beret of the time, with the corps badge with a black diamond backing.